SkynetAppDev/skynetappdev.github.io/Approach document for Tinymce Editor in Sugarcrm Module.md

 Tinymce editor for textarea field in sugarcrm modules.

 ####Overview
-Tinymce Editor Provides advanced compose functionality like (font style,font size,bold,italic etc.;), In write the text in textarea type.
+Tinymce Editor Provides advanced compose functionality like (font style,font size,bold,italic etc.;) In write the text in textarea type.

 ####How To Show tinymce editor for textarea type in sugarcrm modules: